LanNguyen135/HTML-challenge/README.md

 Data Analysis

-I conducted several analyses on the scraped Mars weather data to answer key questions and created data visualizations to support our findings.
+I conducted several analyses on the scraped Mars weather data to answer key questions and created data visualizations to support findings.
 The data was analyzed to answer the following questions:
 - How many months exist on Mars?
 - How many Martian days' worth of data are there?